airnativeextensions/nativeextensions-documentation/docs/adverts/consent.md

 ```

 >
-> The Google-rendered consent form is not supported if any of your publisher IDs use the commonly used set of ad technology providers.
-Attempting to load the Google-rendered consent form will always fail in this case.
->

->
 > Huawei Ads Kit return values are slightly different, `userPrefersAdFree` will always be `false` and `inEeaOrUnknown` will be `true` if the user needs to consent and `false` otherwise.
 The consent status will have equivalent values though.
 >